Uitwellingerga

 Uitwellingerga (Twellingea) is a village in Súdwest-Fryslân municipality in the province of Friesland, the Netherlands.
 It had a population of around 355 in January 2017.

-Along with Oppenhuizen, it is a twin-village also called Top and Twel.
+Uitwellingerga and adjacent Oppenhuizen (Toppenhuzen) are "twin villages" together referred to as Top and Twel.

 History

 It was first mentioned in 1328 as Wolprandeskerke.
 The etymology of the current name is unclear.
 Uitwellingerga is a canal village from around 1000.

 The Dutch Reformed church was built in 1690 probably on the foundation of an earlier church.
 In 1873, the tower was replaced.

 Uitwellingerga was home to 262 people in 1840.
 Between 1866 and 1868, the road to Sneek was built and the village expanded along the road.
 In 1902, a dairy factory was built in Uitwellingerga in Renaissance Revival style.

 Before 2011, the village was part of the Wymbritseradiel municipality.